 Research Design and Methodology

-Contrary to the initial plans, we use qualitative methods only to answer the research questions.
+We mainly use qualitative methods to answer the research questions.
 The approach is essentially ethnographic, not oriented towards generating population-representative facts, but towards case-based productive hypothesis formulation reflecting on the complexities of social life.
+One of the studies incorporates some quantitative methods in a mixed method quasi-experiment.

-Next, we embark on a one-year longitudinal research project. we recruit a minimum of 60 participants and divide them into six groups.
+Next, we embark on a one-year longitudinal research project.
+We recruit a minimum of 60 participants and divide them into six groups.
 Each group attends an aikido-based intercultural communication training course.
-The method for data collection is twofold: semi-structured interviews and journal entries.
-Journal entries can help to identify issues that are previously not considered or covered in the interview and allow participants to record the fresh memory and critical incidents.
-Participants in the course are interviewed before and after the course, and asked to make journal entries during the course so as to gain a complete understanding of their expectations, experiences, and takeaways.
-They will be interviewed after a few months, and will be asked to make journal entries during the entire one-year period.
+The method for data collection is threefold: semi-structured interviews, questionnaires and observations.
+Participants in the course are interviewed before and after the course to gain a complete understanding of their expectations, experiences, and takeaways.
+They will fill in pre-, mid- and post-test questionnaires, and will be interviewed after a few months.
 After the one-year period, they will be interviewed a last time.
+The interview data and the observations will be subject of qualitative analysis using NVivo software.
 The findings will show short-term, mid-term and long-term benefits of intercultural (aikido) training, if any.

 Archer, L. (2013).
 Verbal Aikido - Green Belt: The Art of Directing Verbal Attacks to a Balanced Outcome, Createspace Independent Pub.